SNU-RTOS/SoftPreempt/README.md

 ### Running applications

-Now, you can run applications that uses LiteRT v1.4.0.
+Now, you can run an application that uses LiteRT v1.4.0.
 We currently support only LiteRT.

-Or you can make up your own OpenCL kernels and test it.
+Or you can make up your own application that directly uses OpenCL and test it.

 To assign priority to applications, you should run it with:
    ```sh